Identifying issues with your computer can be frustrating – but can you fix the VGA light on a motherboard?

 The motherboard within your computer indicates whether the system’s key parts are working.
 You can use the list below to quickly identify the potential problems with your PC according to the lights that show:

-- VGA – The system cannot read or detect the graphic card (sometimes called GPU).
+- VGA: The system cannot read or detect the graphic card (sometimes called GPU).

 A red light will show on the motherboard if there is an issue with any of the above parts.
+However, in some instances, you might see a yellow light (explicitly relating to DRAM).

 You will need to initiate fixes to resolve any issues identified via the motherboard, as your PC will not function if you ignore them!